kierenAW/conda_environments_for_data_science/Conda/Readme.md

 [E011] can be a great place to start, it contains a great selection of packages and is currently being used successfully to deliver some great analaytics in a corporate context.
 Strongly consider starting here unless you know you need more.

 #### I want to do get serious about deep learning with [PyTorch]("https://pytorch.org/")/[Tensorflow](https://www.tensorflow.org/, "Tensorflow") and my GPU needs something to do
-[E014] contains a great list of packages and doesn't constrain versions so you will get the latest that conda provide.
+[E015] contains a great list of packages and doesn't constrain versions so you will get the latest that conda provide.
 Beware of compatibility issues from versions changing.

+### I need FastAI and PyTorch
+[E015] might be the answer to your need

+### I want to use TensorFlow 2
+[E016] contains TF2 and other useful packages

 #### I really need TensorFlow 1.6 and Python 3.6 with open CV
 [E006] provides this exact environment and was used for [DeepLab]("https://github.com/tensorflow/models/tree/master/research/deeplab") training